 Mackenzie Egan, talent development trainer at iCIMS, had a different challenge.
-Due to the spread of COVID-19 and new CDC guidelines, she had less than a week’s notice to take our company’s award-winning onboarding program and make it remote-ready.
-An effective remote onboarding program assimilates new hires into the organization’s culture in a virtual environment, despite location and time zone barriers.
+Due to the spread of COVID-19 and new CDC guidelines, she had less than a week’s notice to take our company’s award-winning onboarding programme and make it remote-ready.
+An effective remote onboarding programme assimilates new hires into the organisation’s culture in a virtual environment, despite location and time zone barriers.
 Not an easy task.

 iCIMS is not alone in this situation, of course.
-Many organizations are facing similar challenges, as they are forced to adapt their hiring processes as social distancing drags on: Yelp cancelled their internship program, while Uber is going virtual.
+Many organisations are facing similar challenges, as they are forced to adapt their hiring processes as social distancing drags on: Yelp cancelled their internship programme, while Uber is going virtual.

 With the help of passionate and willing stakeholders, Mackenzie managed to overcome technical fears and cringe-worthy awkward silences to bring together a diverse group of now-remote new hires.